ezzabuzaid/blog/src/content/blog/gentle-introduction-to-ESLint-rules.md

 title: Gentle Introduction To ESLint Rules
 featured: true
 tags:
+  - custom eslint rules
   - eslint
+  - eslint plugin
   - javascript
+  - linter
   - static analysis
-  - linter
-  - eslint plugin
-  - eslint plugins
-  - custom eslint rules
-description: "Unlock the power of custom linting by learning how to write your own ESLint rules tailored for your specific coding requirements."
+description: Unlock the power of custom linting by learning how to write your own ESLint rules tailored for your specific coding requirements.
 ---

 Have you ever wondered how your editor can know if you used `var` instead of `let`? or that you missed adding `alt` to the `img` tag?
 Yes, that is **ESLint** ladies and gentlemen.